1127 Connecticut Avenue, NW

 As one of the most impressive hotels in the city, the Mayflower has been deemed “the Hotel of Presidents,” due to the panoply of presidents and world leaders who have stayed or attended functions here.
 Construction began on this massive hotel in 1922 and the building officially opened for guests in mid-February of 1925.
 The hotel’s grand opening was boosted by the inaugural ball following the second inauguration of Calvin Coolidge.
 From 1925 until 1981, the Mayflower would host inaugural balls for every presidential inauguration.

 When the President passed away in San Francisco, Coolidge was visiting the family home in the community of Plymouth Notch, Vermont, which did not have a phone or electricity.
 A messenger delivered the news that Coolidge was to be sworn in as president.
 In the dead stillness of the early morning hours of August 3rd, Coolidge took the oath of office by the flicker of a kerosene lamp in the family’s parlor given by his father, a local notary and justice of the peace.
-“Silent Cal,” as he was known, then retired to bed before traveling to Washington to take the full reigns of the country.
+“Silent Cal,” as he was known, retired to bed before traveling to Washington to take the full reigns of the country.

 The Democratic National Convention was in full swing at New York City when word filtered in that Calvin Coolidge, Jr. had died in Washington.
 Out of the respect to the President and Mrs. Coolidge, the convention suspended its furious debate.
 The death pulled a pall over the election for Coolidge.
 He later recorded in his autobiography that “when he died, the power and glory of the Presidency went with him.”
-Coolidge went on to easily garner the electoral votes from every region of the country, except for the South which went for Davis and Wisconsin which elected a favorite son, Senator Robert M. La Follette.
+Coolidge went on to easily garner the electoral votes from every region of the country, except for the South which went for Davis, and Wisconsin which elected a favorite son, Senator Robert M. La Follette.
 Coolidge was sworn in the second time on March 4th, 1925.

 There are several problems with this legend.
 The first issue concerns the date that this activity occurs.
 Coolidge’s inauguration took place on March 4, though starting in 1937 (for FDR’s second term), the date was pushed back to January 20.
 Can spectral activity of this nature change the date?
 The second issue is that this activity seems to be motivated by the fact that Coolidge did not attend the inaugural ball.
-Though the ball did take place without the president and first lady’s attendance, it seems odd that paranormal activity would rise from something not happening.
+Though the ball did take place without the president and first lady’s attendance, it seems odd that paranormal activity would rise from something that didn’t happen.
 While this activity appears to be pure legend, the hotel’s long history does not preclude it from being haunted.

 - Calvin Coolidge.
 Wikipedia, the Free Encyclopedia.
 Accessed 22 March 2018.